starlingx-staging/stx-packaging/README.md

-# Starling X multi os packaging
+# Starling X multi-os packaging

-This project builds the necesary packages and the Linux ISO to host the [Containerizing StarlingX Infrastructure](https://wiki.openstack.org/wiki/Containerizing_StarlingX_Infrastructure) As a POC this project works now for Ubunut 16 or latest as development machine to generate an Ubuntu 16 image with the Starling X Infrastructure
+This project builds the necessary packages and the Linux ISO to host the [Containerizing StarlingX Infrastructure](https://wiki.openstack.org/wiki/Containerizing_StarlingX_Infrastructure) As a POC this project works now for Ubuntu 16 or latest as the development machine to generate an Ubuntu 16 image with the Starling X Infrastructure

 ## Getting Started